rgreminger/tilburg-science-hub/docs/setup/python.md

 Python 3.6.2 :: Anaconda custom (64-bit)
 ```

-!!! tip "Python 2 vs Python 3"
+!!! tip "Python 2 versus Python 3"
     Python 2 and 3 are incompatible in syntax.
-If you had Python 2 previously installed on your machine, you might have seen `Python 2.x.x` above.
+	If you had Python 2 previously installed on your machine,
+	you might have seen `Python 2.x.x` above.
 In that case try typing

     ```python3 --version```